-Bank Pictet & Cie (Asia) Limited (the "Bank") is incorporated in the Republic of Singapore and has its registered office at 8 Marina Boulevard #05-02 Marina Bay Financial Centre, Tower 1, Singapore 018981.
-With effect from 2 April 2018, the Bank operates in Singapore under a wholesale bank licence granted by the Monetary Authority of Singapore.
+Bank Pictet & Cie (Asia) Limited (the "Company") is incorporated and domiciled in Singapore and has its registered office at 8 Marina Boulevard #05-02 Marina Bay Financial Centre, Tower 1, Singapore 018981.
+With effect from 2 April 2018, the Company operates in Singapore under a wholesale bank licence granted by the Monetary Authority of Singapore.

-The Bank is part of the Pictet Group headquartered in Geneva.
-The immediate holding company is Pictet Holding LLP, a partnership established in Singapore.
+The Company is a wholly-owned subsidiary of Pictet Holding LLP, a limited liability partnership established in Singapore.
+It is part of the Pictet Group, headquartered in Geneva.
 Its principal activities include the provision of custody services, investment portfolio management and investment advisory services for private and institutional clients.

-The following contained in this document represent the Pillar 3 disclosures for the Bank under MAS 637 part XI on Risk Based Capital Adequacy Requirements for banks incorporated in Singapore for period ended 31 December 2022.
+The following contained in this document represent the Pillar 3 disclosures for the Company under MAS 637 part XI on Risk Based Capital Adequacy Requirements for banks incorporated in Singapore for period ended 31 December 2023.

-The Bank is applying the Standardized Approach and does not apply IRBA or IMA Approach.
+The Company is applying the Standardized Approach and does not apply IRBA or IMA Approach.

-The qualitative and quantitative data contained in this publication refer to 2022 and all figures are as at 31 December 2022 and stated in millions of Singapore Dollars, unless otherwise mentioned.
+The qualitative and quantitative data contained in this publication refer to 2023 and all figures are as at 31 December 2023 and stated in millions of Singapore Dollars, unless otherwise mentioned.